 Nothing beats a bird’s eye view for taking in spectacular fall colors!
 You can take a tram ride into the gorge or take in the views from 870ft above the New River with the Bridge Walk.
 Glide through the forest canopy or do loops above it in a Biplane ride.

 Experience a one-of-a-kind bridge walk in the mountains of West Virginia, as you cross the catwalk under the New River Gorge Bridge on a panoramic adventure.

 See a burst of color flying through the forest canopy on a scenic fall zipline tour.

 Race off the side of a mountain taking in incredible views. on 3,000ft zipline.

-Wild Blue Adventures will take you out over the gorge in a vintage WWII era biplane.
+Wild Blue Adventures will take you out over the gorge in a Stearman biplane.

 Take in fall’s splendor on horseback.
 Tis the season for whitewater rafting with a few more weeks of Gauley season.
 It is not too late to get on the water with Mountain Surf Paddle Sports.
 You can also book an ATV trip with New River ATV.
 Did you know Fayetteville is home to the only bike farm in West Virginia?
 Arrowhead Bike Farm has a system of rolling loop trails including a green trail rated for easy riding geared towards beginners with bike rentals onsite.